Elevator

 50

-The truth table for when the door is open and the timer is NOT set is
+The truth table for when the doors are clear and the button for a floor is NOT pushed, is

 output